shivshankardayal/Algebra-Context/README.md

 ## Download Link

-If you do not want to build then you can download a built copy from https://ashtavakra.org The link is at home page.
+If you do not want to build then you can download a built copy from https://ashtavakra.org The link is at home page or simply click https://www.ashtavakra.org/A%20Variable%20in%20Algebra.pdf

+Note that this build will almost always lag the sources till we reach a stable release.